07 November 2016

 Pretty sure I didn’t convince her, though.
 When you grow up thinking of certain bible translations as absolute authorities… it kinda bothers you to discover they’re not the work of extra-special anointed creatures, but ordinary women and men.
 Especially once you personally know any of those ordinary women and men.

-Thing is, if these very same linguists translated an English-language bible, these very same Christians, who used to be so impressed by ’em, would balk: “Well… that’s just your translation of the bible.
+People praise the work of these linguists—and it is impressive and noble and all that.
+But if these very same people decided to translate the bible into English, they’d get the very same pushback I do: “Well… that’s just your translation of the bible.
 And who are you?”
 Guess these linguists are holy enough to translate bibles for pagans and foreigners, but not us.
 Whether that’s just condescending snobbery or full-on racism, I won’t get into today.

 See, lots of regular Christians revere the bible.
 And they believe translating the bible, or even delving into its original-language words, is sacred and profound, and should be reserved for the holiest, most anointed language scholars.

-I’ve met a few of the people who’ve contributed to “official” bible translations.
+I’ve know people who’ve contributed to “official” bible translations.
 (And no, I’m not just speaking of my own Hebrew and Greek professor.)
 Met ’em at conferences.
 The first one was Bruce Waltke, who translated parts of the NASB and NIV.
 I was still in high school, curious about biblical languages but not yet serious about them, so I asked where I might learn Hebrew.
 Any good bible college would teach me Hebrew, he said.
 In fact if nobody there teaches Hebrew, or even knows it, it’s not gonna be a good bible college.
 Advice I bore in mind when I later did choose a bible college, ’cause a bothersome number of ’em don’t do Hebrew.
-(Or bother with accreditation.)
+(Nor bother with accreditation.)

 But in my language classes, I learned the nuts and bolts of actual bible translation.
 It’s not all that hard.
 I learned Spanish in third grade; biblical languages aren’t any harder.
 People just assume they’re harder ’cause they use unfamiliar alphabets.
 Learn the basic vocabulary and grammar, so you can kinda read and translate it without a dictionary.